Genus Apolimia Korganova, 1987

 Apolimia rotundistoma Korganova, 1987

 Diagnosis: Shell large, regular oval, practically not narrowed towards the anterior end, sometimes close to spherical.
 It is covered with silica plates, similar in shape and size, round, oval, elongated, sometimes irregular in shape, embedded in organic cement.
 They are adjacent to each other, but do not overlap.
 There are no mineral particles or other inclusions.
-The pseudostome is round or irregularly round, 25 µm in diameter, located terminally and is a simple hole in the shell wall; no other morphological formations.
-The pseudostome is bordered by one row of more round and orderly arranged plates.
+The aperture is round or irregularly round, 25 µm in diameter, located terminally and is a simple hole in the shell wall; no other morphological formations.
+The aperture is bordered by one row of more round and orderly arranged plates.
 The symmetry is axial.
 Pseudopodia, cytoplasm, cysts, method of formation of covering elements were not observed.

-Dimensions: Length 105-135 µm, width 95-110 µm.
+Dimensions: According to Korganova (1987): Shell length 105—135 µm; width 95—110 µm.

-Ecology: Soil.
+Habitat: Soil.

-Distribution: Western Samoa.
+Geographical distribution: Western Samoa.